skip-mev/docs/docs/chains/1-integrate-the-sdk.md

 ### Preparing Proposals

 When the current proposer starts building a block, it will first populate the proposal with transactions from the top of block lane, followed by free and default lane.
 Each lane proposes its own set of transactions using the lane’s `PrepareLane` (analogous to `PrepareProposal`).
 Each lane has a limit on the relative percentage of total block space (`MaxBlockSpace`) that the lane can consume.
 For example, the free lane might be configured to only make up 10% of any block.
-This is defined on each lane’s `Config` when it is instantiated.
+This is defined on each lane’s `BaseLaneConfig` when it is instantiated.

-In the case when any lane fails to propose its portion of the block, it will be skipped and the next lane in the set of lanes will propose its portion of the block.
-Failures of partial block proposals are independent of one another.
+In the case when any lane fails to propose its portion of the block, it will be skipped and the next lane in the set of lanes will propose its portion of the block. **Failures of partial block proposals are independent of one another**.

 ### Processing Proposals